-Since the beginning of the outbreak of the COVID-19 virus, the Mozambican state has approved a number of transitional measures aimed at ensuring that the transportation sector kept operating while complying with the relevant safety measures.
+With the outbreak of the COVID-19 pandemic, the Mozambican state approved a number of transitional measures aimed at ensuring that the transportation sector kept operating while complying with the relevant safety measures.
 To that extent, a number of port and maritime services deemed as essential (such as maritime freight services, and loading and unloading operations) continued to be provided throughout the pandemic.